EugeneL11/SpaceBook/commands.md

 docker-compose exec postgres psql -U postgres -d postgres

 # From here you can use \{command} such as '\dt' to list tables

+# To access Cassandra Shell (cqlsh), perform a similar command to the previous one

+docker-compose exec cassandra cqlsh cassandra